sweet potato dog treats

 Air Fryer Sweet Potato Dog Treats

-Just 3 ingredients make these homemade air fryer dog treats.
+Only 3 ingredients make these homemade air fryer sweet potato dog treats.
 Sweet potato, coconut flour and eggs make this a gluten-free and grain-free dog treat.

 These natural treats are not fried with any oil either, making them a healthy treat too.
 At just 3g net carbohydrates they are great for a low carb dog snack.